steem/qwp/doc/README.md

 ## Search data automatically be filled
 All the s[xxx] params in URL will be automatically filled into search form with qwp.search module.

+## URI related APIs
+For javascript, it's in namespace qwp.uri.
+For PHP, there are qwp_uri_xxx help functions.

 ## Future work:
 * Provide security helper api